tkhq/qos/docs/GUIDE.md

 **What Happens**:
 - Validates manifest envelope approvals (K=2 signatures)
 - Verifies pivot hash matches your application binary
-- Generates ephemeral key in enclave
+- Generates setup and live ephemeral keys in enclave
+- Locks attestation PCRs for setup and live verification
-- Returns attestation document
+- Returns setup attestation document
 - Enclave enters "WaitingForQuorumShards" phase

 ---

 ## Phase 6: Share Provisioning

-**What this phase does**: Each member decrypts their share (encrypted to their personal key), verifies the enclave attestation, and re-encrypts the share to the enclave's ephemeral public key.
-When K=2 shares are posted, the enclave reconstructs the quorum key using Shamir Secret Sharing and launches the pivot application.
+**What this phase does**: Each member decrypts their share (encrypted to their personal key), verifies the enclave setup attestation, and re-encrypts the share to the enclave's setup ephemeral public key.
+When K=2 shares are posted, the enclave reconstructs the quorum key using Shamir Secret Sharing, rotates to the precommitted live ephemeral key, and launches the pivot application.

 ### 6.1 Get Attestation Document

-**What this does**: Retrieves the COSE-signed attestation document from the running enclave.
-This document contains PCR measurements, the ephemeral public key, and the manifest hash.
-Members use this to verify they're provisioning to the correct enclave instance before revealing their shares.
+**What this does**: Retrieves the COSE-signed setup attestation document from the running enclave.
+This document contains PCR measurements, the setup ephemeral public key, and the manifest hash.
+Members verify it before revealing their shares.

 ```bash
 qos_client get-attestation-doc \